Linuxfabrik/monitoring-plugins/README.rst

 sudoers File
 ------------

-You can check which plugins require ``sudo``-permissions to run by looking at the respective ``sudoers`` file for your operating system in ``assets/sudoers/`` or by looking at the "Plugin Fact Sheet".
+You can check which check plugins require ``sudo``-permissions to run by looking at the respective ``sudoers`` file for your operating system in ``assets/sudoers/`` or by looking at the "Plugin Fact Sheet".

 You need to place the ``sudoers``-file in ``/etc/sudoers.d/`` on the remote server.
 For example: